-Suikeien is a circuit style garden created in Kansai Culture and Science City Commemorative Park (Keihanna Commemorative Park), which was built to commemorate the 1200th anniversary of the relocation of the Japanese capital to Heian-kyo.
+Named Suikei-en (or "Waterscape Garden"), this strolling garden was created in Kansai Culture and Science City Commemorative Park (also known as Keihanna Commemorative Park) to commemorate the 1200th anniversary of the Heian capital's founding in present-day Kyoto.

 This is not just a traditional Japanese garden, but a large-scale garden that uses a pastoral mountain village landscape and terraced paddy field scenery as motifs.
 It has a Maple Valley (Momiji-dani) where maple trees are set around streams that flow between valleys, a terraced waterscape (Suikei-dana) that connects a tiered pond together by using small ponds like terraced rice paddy fields, and a 150m length rock corridor made using 500 gigantic rocks between 6-7m in height.